 Related Post: How to avoid retirement account fees

-Just because you put in $100,000 doesn’t mean that entire chunk of money is going to go into your cash value account.
+Just because you put in $100,000 doesn’t mean that entire chunk of money is going to go into your cash-value account.
 These are just basic numbers to show you the power of the 0% floor.

-Another point to consider is that there are broker and people who watch the stock market who probably would have gotten different returns.
+Another point to consider is that there are brokers and people who watch the stock market who probably would have gotten different returns.
 This comparison assumes that you kept all of your money in the stock market the entire time.
 Maybe you have an amazing broker who pulled you out and saved you money when the market crashed in 2008.

 I didn’t have an amazing broker and I was one of the people who lost a lot of money in that crash and then again at the end of 2018.
 Quite frankly I’m tired of losing money in the stock market – yet another reason I like IUL insurance.

-Most of us don’t have the luxury of having a top-notch broker managing our money until we’ve been able to accumulate the $500,000 or more needed to get into the really top-notch firms.
+Most of us don’t have the luxury of having a top-notch broker managing our money until we’ve been able to accumulate the $500,000 or more needed to get into the really high-end firms.
 I certainly don’t have that type of money laying around!